solliancenet/microsoft-mysql-developer-guide/08_Performance/08_00_Performance.md

 As part of the migration, the on-premises [server parameters](https://docs.microsoft.com/azure/mysql/flexible-server/concepts-server-parameters) were likely modified to support a fast egress.
 Also, modifications were made to the Azure Database for MySQL Flexible Server parameters to support a fast ingress.
 The Azure server parameters should be set back to their original on-premises workload-optimized values after the migration.

-However, be sure to review and make server parameters changes that are appropriate for the workload and the environment.
-Some values that were great for an on-premises environment, may not be optimal for a cloud-based environment.
-Additionally, when planning to migrate the current on-premises parameters to Azure, verify that they can be set.
+However, be sure to review and make server parameter changes that are appropriate for the workload and the environment.
+Some values that were great for an on-premises environment may not be optimal for a cloud-based environment.
+When migrating the current on-premises parameters to Azure, verify that they can be set.

-Some parameters are not allowed to be modified in Azure Database for MySQL Flexible Server so verify that the strategy you are about to implement can actually be done in Azure Database for MySQL.
+Some Azure Database for MySQL Flexible Server parameters cannot be modified.
+Verify the strategy before making environment assumptions.

 ## Upgrade Azure Database for MySQL versions